 The nominal value of one share is one hundred (100) Euro, which must be paid in a single installment to a bank account appointed by the Board within 30 days of approval of membership.

 Collected loans will be paid back to the members at the earliest within one (1) year and at the latest within ten (10) years from the end of the financial year in which each loan has been taken out from a member.
-If a membership expires before that the loan will be paid back to the member in connection with his/her co-operative contribution.
+If a membership expires before than the loan, the loaned amount will be paid back to the member in connection with his/her co-operative contribution.
 A loan can be paid back subject to the same general conditions as the co-operative contribution.
 A reference rate of interest confirmed by the Bank of Finland will be paid for the loan in accordance with the Interest Act.

 The co-operative must have a reserve fund.
 Five (5) percent of the residue of the accounting period as shown on the balance sheet, of which the loss on the balancing sheets from the previous accounting periods has been deducted, must be transferred to the reserve fund.
 The reserve fund must be increased until it is at least the hundredth part (1/100) of the sum total of the balance sheet but no less than two thousand five hundred (2 500) Euro.

 A producer responsibility reservation shall be made annually in the co-operative's financial statement in the amount of at least 50 % of the operative producer responsibility costs incurred by the co-operative in the preceding fiscal period (12 months).
-The co-operative shall reatin the money allocated for producer responsibility in liquid form, on a separate financing assets bookkeeping account.
-Assets allocated for producer responsibility obligation in compliance with section 64 of the Waste Act (646/2011).
+The co-operative shall retain the money allocated for producer responsibility in liquid form, on a separate financing assets bookkeeping account.
+The funds meant for taking car eof producer responsibility may only be used for producer responsibility obligation in compliance with section 64 of the Waste Act (646/2011).

 Income residual can be distributed as a residual refund among the members according to the extent to which they have used the co-operative's services.
 The distribution of residual is decided by the general meeting of the co-operative.